addrummond/claney/Readme.md

     /bar
 ```

-### Case sensitivity

-By default Claney operates in case-insensitive mode.
-Routes must be defined
-using only lower case characters, and the example router implementations
-normalize URLs to lower case before matching (excluding the query string).

-If you want your router to be case-sensitive, pass the `-allow-upper-case` flag
-to `claney` and ensure that to your router implementation dos not normalize URLs
-before matching.
-The router constructors in the example Go and JavaScript router
-implementations take a boolean `caseSensitive` parameter.

 ### Filtering the output

 The output may be filtered to include or exclude routes with certain methods or